nicholaishaw/credit-risk-classification/README.md

 ## Summary and Recommendations

 The model's performance is strong, as it possesses a balanced accuracy score of 95.21%, high precision scores for both low and high-risk loans, and excellent recall metrics.
 The model is particularly effective in correctly identifying low-risk loans with a precision of 1.00 and a high recall of 0.99.
-The model's performance will depend on what it's being used for.
-In order to minimize lending to high-risk borrowers, the model performs reasonably well—as demonstrated by a precision of 0.85 and a recall of 0.91.
+The model's performance depends on what it's being used for.
+In order to minimize lending to high-risk borrowers, the model performs well—as demonstrated by a precision of 0.85 and a recall of 0.91.
 However, the model is more accurate when maximizing lending to low-risk borrowers—as demonstrated by a precision of 1.00 and a recall of 0.99.

 ## Outside Assistance